 In this example, it shows both of the MTG Variance requests ready to be submitted as a single PAR.
 Review the details and select Ready to Submit.

 Select Finish when done submitting all PARs.

-The provider is required to understand all aspects of the attestation presented to them before submitting a PAR.
+You are required to understand all aspects of the attestation presented to you before submitting a PAR.
 Read the Attestation and Submission carefully, and then select Submit.

 A submission confirmation will appear after the PAR has been submitted which includes the time frame for an expected response.